Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Did you know?
 Humans also have an incisive papilla, but in humans it has a different function.
 According to Joel S. Teig, its purpose is to provide internal padding to protect the nerve exiting the palatal bone, which is found right behind the two upper front teeth.

 The Bottom Line

-As seen, the incisive papilla is normal and a part of your dog's anatomy.
+The incisive papilla is normal and a part of your dog's anatomy.
 It plays an important role in your dog's ability to assess molecules and react accordingly.
-If the area appears swollen though, you notice an abnormality or the bump on the roof of your dog's bump appears to be in a different location of where the incisive papilla is supposed to be, consult with your vet.
+However, if the area appears swollen, or if you notice an abnormality or the bump on the roof of your dog's mouth appears to be in a different location of where the incisive papilla is supposed to be, consult with your vet.

 - Dog Wart Removal Using Thuja

 Looking for a dog wart home remedy?
 Many dog owners have been having success with thuja for dogs warts.
 Of course, always consult with a vet before trying home remedies or natural remedies.